mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 * Row Label: [a] Sell EUR/USD 1-Year Forward
   * Calculation: Multiply the 1-Year Receivable by the 1-Year Forward Exchange Rate.
-  * Formatting: Outcome; Add the text "<-- LOCKED IN: in one year we will have this amount to the right of the result."
+  * Formatting: Outcome, ($); Add the text "<-- LOCKED IN: in one year we will have this amount to the right of the result."

 Block 2: Money Market Hedge (Provide the three distinct steps required to execute this hedge.)

 * Step [a] Borrow the discounted present value of the foreign receivable
   * Divide the 1-Year Receivable by (1 + E.U.
 1-Year Interest Rate).
-  * Formatting: Formula
+  * Formatting: Formula, (foreign denomination)

 *Step [b] Convert [a] into domestic at the current spot exchange
  * Calculation: Multiply the result of Step [a] by the Current EUR/USD Spot Exchange Rate.
- * Formatting: Formula
+ * Formatting: Formula, ($)

 * Step [c] Invest [b] at the prevailing domestic interest rate
   * Calculation: Multiply the result of Step [b] by (1 + U.S. 1-Year Interest Rate).
 Format as Yellow background (Outcome).
-  * Formatting: Outcome; Add the text "<-- LOCKED IN: in one year we will have this amount to the right of the result."
+  * Formatting: Outcome, ($); Add the text "<-- LOCKED IN: in one year we will have this amount to the right of the result."

 4. Senario Analysis